ricardolohmann/puppet-test/README.md

 docker-compose up --build
 ```

-After that, an error will be raised for the service puppet-agent:
+After that, an error will be raised if you try to add a puppet agent:
 > puppet-agent_1    | Error: Could not request certificate: Failed to open TCP connection to puppet:8140 (Host is unreachable - connect(2) for "puppet" port 8140)

 BTW, even with this error, it's possible to acces the Puppet Board on the